CIS Calculator UK: 20% and 30% Deductions

 Calculate Construction Industry Scheme deductions instantly.
-Separate labour from materials and apply the correct 20% or 30% rate.
+Enter labour, materials, VAT, and the correct 20% or 30% rate to see the net payment due.

 CIS Deduction Calculator